Educational Terms may be found by clicking here.

 Stakeholders: Anyone who can affect or be affected by an institution or organization’s objectives, policies or actions.
 Examples of ACPE program stakeholders are: students, faculty, center administrators, PAG members, local seminaries/theological/rabbinical schools, etc.

 Standard: a level of quality or attainment (synonyms: quality, level, grade, caliber, merit, excellence) or an idea or thing used as a measure, norm, or model in comparative evaluations.
 Standards are adopted by the membership of the Association.

 Student Handbook: The primary resource that sets forth expectations and requirements for students throughout their respective training unit(s).
 The handbook shall include all required policies and procedures and other pertinent information to support student achievement.
 Students shall have access to the Student Handbook throughout the entirety of the training unit.

-Student Support Services: Including, but not limited to, orientation (see above), a process for educational guidance and recommendations for counseling resources, resume preparation and employment search, research support, assistance with technology as needed, and academic assistance, e.g., writing skills.
+Student Support Services/Academic Resources: Including, but not limited to, orientation (see above), a process for educational guidance and recommendations for counseling resources, resume preparation and employment search, research support, assistance with technology as needed, and academic assistance, e.g., writing skills.

 Substantive Change: Any change affecting a Provisionally Accredited or Accredited Member program’s scope of programs or ability to administer, finance, staff, and/or maintain the resources necessary to conduct program(s) of CPE or maintain ongoing compliance with ACPE accreditation standards.

-Suspension: Adverse action that requires a center to temporarily cease enrolling students in its programs pending further accreditation assessment and corrective action.
+Suspension: Adverse action that requires a program to temporarily cease enrolling students in its programs pending further accreditation assessment and corrective action.

 Synchronous Learning: Methodology by which learners participate in an online learning course at the same time but in different locations.
 It allows learners to interact with the instructor and other participants through use of software that creates a virtual classroom.

 Unit: A unit of CPE Level I/Level II is 400 hours.
 A student may only enroll in one CPE unit at a time.
 See Defining a Unit or a Half-Unit of CPE for additional information.